rkm0959/Inequality_Solving_with_CVP/README.md

 a special case of this problem has another algorithm : check the "Special Case" folder for details

+A full writeup on this toolkit (in Korean) will hopefully be posted for SAMSUNG Software Membership blog.

 ## How to use

 The solve function has four inputs, matrix ``mat``, lower/upper bounds ``lb, ub``, and a ``weight``.